Non-stop flights to Reykjavik (Keflavik) (KEF)

 Intercontinental flights to Reykjavik (Keflavik)

-There are intercontinental flights to Keflavík International Airport (KEF) from the United States, Canada and the Caribbean, as of December 2023.
+There are intercontinental flights to Keflavík International Airport (KEF) from the United States, Canada and Africa, as of April 2024.

-* Please note that there are no direct services from Southern America, Central America, Africa, the Middle-East, Southern Asia, China, Japan, Eastern Asia, South-Eastern Asia, Central Asia or Oceania.
+* Please note that there are no direct services from Southern America, Central America, the Caribbean, the Middle-East, Southern Asia, China, Japan, Eastern Asia, South-Eastern Asia, Central Asia or Oceania.

 Non-stop flights from the US to Reykjavik (Keflavik)